 The dough is smooth, elastic, and slightly tacky, making it very easy to handle.
 When rolling out the dough, dust more flour on the counter and on the dough when it starts to stick.
 You want the dough to be paper-thin to avoid having too thick noodles.
 When folding the dough, make sure to dust flour on the dough before folding to prevent it from sticking.
 All of this flour on the noodles will later help thicken the soup.

 Fresh handmade noodles!
 Who would have thought it was this easy?

 Now for the zucchini.
 The idea behind mixing it with the salt is to remove any moisture from the zucchini.
-After letting it sit for 30 minutes, you can already see the water that has come out.
-Saute to bring out the color and soften the zucchini.
+After letting it sit for 20 minutes, you can already see the water that has come out.
+Saute the zucchini to bring out the color and soften the vegetable

-Once you have the toppings, noodle and sauce ready, the soup is almost complete!
+Once you have the toppings, noodles, and sauce ready, the soup is almost complete!